 Laurentian University serves its region and beyond with strengths in stressed watershed systems, rural and northern health, particle astrophysics, sustainable mining, engineering and environmental remediation.
-Located on the traditional territory of the Atikameksheng Anishnawbek, Laurentian offers more than 170 programs; as it is a bilingual institution, more than 800 course sections are offered in French.
+Located on the traditional territory of the Atikameksheng Anishnawbek, Laurentian offers more than 100 programs; as it is a bilingual institution, 33 of those programs and hundreds of course selections are offered in French.

 Tuition (includes compulsory ancillary fees)

 Arts: 72% · Science: 72% · Commerce: 72% · Engineering: 75%

 Undergraduates: Full-time: 6,326 · Part-time: 1,901